 We're very glad Apple doesn't make white goods, as version 2 of an Apple washing machine would be a cooker, or a helicopter.
 As Final Cut Pro X and iWork customers learned the hard way, sometimes Apple updates keep the name and stick it on a completely different program.

 12. Buying a Wii U

 The U appears to stand for "unpopular".
 Developer support is dwindling and Mario's moustache is drooping.

 13. Investing in a 3DTV

-3DTV's time in the sun is already over: this year's CES was all about 4K and UltraHD.
+3DTV's time in the sun is already over: now it's all about 4K and UltraHD.
 It'll be back in glasses-free guise eventually, but for now it's the elephant in the room that you need stupid specs to see.